This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Factors That Influence How Long Air Plants Can Live Without Water

-To start, we will list down some of the factors that determine how long air plants can stay without water.
+First, we will list down some factors that determine how long air plants can stay without water.
 They include the following:

-Now, let’s examine further how each of these factors influences the duration an air plant can stay without getting water.
+Now, let’s examine further how each factor influences an air plant’s duration without getting water.

 Their Natural Habitat

 Indoor air plants are classified into two categories based on their physiology and relationship with water.
 They can either be mesic or xeric.
-Mesic air plants are those whose natural habitat is heavy rainforest canopies, and these areas are known to have high levels of humidity.
+Mesic air plants are those whose natural habitat is heavy rainforest canopies, and these areas are known to have high humidity levels.
 On the other hand, xeric air plants are native to high-altitude areas with drier conditions and more extended periods of light.

 An air plant’s natural habitat considerably influences the length of time it can stay without water.
 Xeric air plants are more tolerant to dry conditions than mesic ones.
-You will find xeric air plants in deserts and mountain regions, the arid habitats.
-Therefore, these plants are accustomed to living for months without water, and they have a more excellent capability to derive moisture from the surrounding air.
+You will find xeric air plants in deserts, mountain regions, and arid habitats.
+Therefore, these plants are accustomed to living for months without water, and they can derive moisture from the surrounding air.

 The situation is different for mesic air plants.
-In their natural habitat, they are used to good moisture levels, and you will therefore need to water them regularly.
+They are used to good moisture levels in their natural habitat, and you will therefore need to water them regularly.
 The most amount of time they can survive without water is two weeks.

 The Species of the Air Plant